GoogleChrome/web.dev/content/fast/incorporate-performance-budgets-into-your-build-tools/codelab-setting-performance-budgets-with-webpack.md

 ![Tools button](glitch-tools.png)

-3. Then click the **Console button**.
+3. Then click the **Console** button.
 It will open the Console in another tab.

 <web-screenshot type="console"></web-screenshot>